Yukinobu Tatsu

 Yukinobu Tatsu (龍幸伸) is a Japanese manga artist.
 He is known for his manga series Dandadan and also for his stint as an assistant to Tatsuki Fujimoto and Yuji Kaku during the serializations of Fire Punch, Chainsaw Man, and Hell's Paradise: Jigokuraku.

 Early life

 Tatsu was born in Saitama Prefecture, Japan, around 1990.
-While he never intended on becoming a manga artist, He had always been good at drawing since from a young age, and had won awards for his work, despite never attending any art school or cram school.
+While he never intended on becoming a manga artist, he had always been good at drawing since from a young age, and had won awards for his work, despite never attending any art school or cram school.
 He always loved reading manga but mostly played baseball, and only drew pictures like doodles.

-In junior high school, he found himself captivated by the action/battle genre(s) of manga, such as Kentaro Miura's Berserk, Ryōji Minagawa's Project ARMS and Spriggan, along with Katsuhiro Otomo's Akira, whose characters he resonated with.
+In junior high school, he found himself captivated by the action/battle genre(s) of manga, such as Kentaro Miura's Berserk, Ryōji Minagawa's Project ARMS and Spriggan, along with Katsuhiro Otomo's Akira and Kentaro Yabuki's To Love Ru, whose characters he resonated with.
 His admiration for these authors stems from their art and ability to convey emotion through their work.